SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- SMU and its opponents have scored at least 68 points just twice this year.
+- SMU and its opponents have combined for 68 points just twice this year.

-- South Florida has not yet combined with its opponents to score more than 68 points in a game this season.

 - The combined points per game average of the two teams, 64.3, is 3.7 points fewer than Saturday's over/under.

-- These two squads combine to surrender 57.8 points per game, 10.2 fewer than this contest's over/under.
+- These two squads combine to allow 57.8 points per game, 10.2 fewer than this contest's over/under.

-- Mustangs games this season feature an average total of 68.7 points, a number 0.7 points higher than Saturday's over/under.
+- The average total in Mustangs games this season is 68.7, 0.7 points more than Saturday's over/under of 68.

+- The 68 over/under in this game is 12.5 points above the 55.5 average total in Bulls games this season.

 SMU Stats and Trends